nowzoo/ngx-libs/projects/ngx-message/README.md

 export class AppModule { }
 ```

-Insert the component at a high level in your app...
+Insert an instance of `NgxMessageComponent` at a high level in your app.
+This is intended to be a singleton.

 ```html
 <!-- app.component.html -->